John I of Armagnac

 Jean I of Armagnac (French: Jean d’Armagnac; 1311–1373), son of Bernard VI and Cecilia Rodez, was Count of Armagnac from 1319 to 1373.
 In addition to Armagnac he controlled territory in Quercy, Rouergue and Gévaudan.
 He was the count who initiated the 14th century expansion of the county.
-His biological father was King Philip IV of France.

 Hundred Years War

 In the summer of 1337, with the outbreak of the Hundred Years War, he provided a contingent of 6,000 men for the campaign of Raoul I of Eu, Constable of France, in Gascony.

 In July 1338, he attended a general conference at La Réole, but before achieving anything of note, John and his fellow captain-general in the south, Gaston II, Count of Foix, were called north to help counter the expected invasion of Northern France by King Edward III of England.
 As this threat grew weaker the French offensive in the south was resumed with the siege of Penne-d'Agenais in November by John of Bohemia and the Count of Foix.
 Jean provided 1,200 men for this siege, which ended with the surrender of the town, though not the castle.

 Through these early years of the war, the Gaston II, Count of Foix had conducted a series of independent campaigns which allowed him to expand his personal territory into the Adour valley and the Landes.
 This expansion brought him into conflict with Jean.
 Just after his return from the north at the end of 1339, Jean attacked Miramont-Sensacq, a small town he laid claim to, but which was situated in territory dominated by the Count of Foix.
 This started a short but violent private war, which was ended by the town taken into royal custody.

 This quarrel caused Jean to reconsider his allegiance to the French Crown.
 In May 1340, he went to join King Philip VI of France's northern army again, and he left Bernard Ezi IV, Lord of Albret with documents stating terms under which terms he would be willing to do homage to Edward III.
 As compensation for the territory he expected to lose once he switched allegiance Armagnac demanded several towns held by the King of France, chief among them Montréal, Mézin and Condom.
 Of these the English only succeeded in taking and holding Mézin.
 The negotiations therefore came to an end and Jean remained a vassal of Philip VI.